 These examples might seem silly and superficial, but by making the associations, I tend to be able to remember things more swiftly.
 The loonier, madder, sillier and crazier the associations are, the easier they are to remember.
 We naturally recall strange, odd things; whereas we do not tend to remember that which feels mundane.
 Yawning is best saved for bed time.

 These are the two examples that I imagined.
-This method of remembrance can be used with absolutely anything you are learning.
+This method of remembrance can be used with anything you are learning.
 These examples are what I am going through in my current situation.

 The Second ancient Mayan Language From Lago Atitlán